-The Management Board is responsible for the overall management of the limited partnership company.
-It consists of a Territory Senior Partner, a Clients and Markets Leader and the leaders of the principal Lines of Service of the limited partnership company; Assurance, Tax and Advisory.
-Subcommittees have been established under the Management Board reflecting our chosen focus areas to ensure the continued success of PwC.
+The Executive Leadership is responsible for the overall management of the limited partnership company.
+It consists of a TSP, a Clients and Markets Leader, the Chief Operating Officer and the leaders of the principal Lines of Service; Assurance, Tax and Advisory.
+Subcommittees have been established under the Executive Leadership reflecting our chosen focus areas to ensure the continued success of PwC.

-Evaluation of Board of Directors and Management Board
+Evaluation of Board of Directors and Executive Leadership

 The Board of Directors and the Partner Affairs Committee hold six to eight annual meetings.
-PwC Denmark has laid down an evaluation procedure for cooperation on the Board of Directors and the Management Board.
+PwC Denmark has laid down an evaluation procedure for cooperation on the Board of Directors and the Executive Leadership.
 The evaluation of the Board of Directors takes place on an annual basis.
-The Board of Directors evaluates the Management Board on an annual basis in terms of the remuneration policies of the limited partnership company.
-In addition, the Chairman of the Board and the CEO evaluate their cooperation on an annual basis and report on the evaluation to the Board of Directors.
-Moreover, the Management Board makes an annual evaluation of its cooperation.
+The Board of Directors evaluates the Executive Leadership on an annual basis in terms of the remuneration policies of the firm.
+In addition, the Chairman of the Board and the TSP evaluate their cooperation on an annual basis and report on the evaluation to the Board of Directors.
+Moreover, the Executive Leadership makes an annual evaluation of its cooperation.